e19940604/OperatingSystemHW/README.md

 4. Memory management

-    *   makeing same function of malloc
+    *   making same function of malloc

 5. Memory Monitor

-    *   Observed the memory when there is something write in or out
+    *   observing the memory when there is something write in or out